 An O365 account is available to all those people who are involved in church work.

-In order to have an account provisioned it is first necessary to apply by filling in an application form – click here to download a copy (this will open the form in a new browser tab, please print, complete and hand to the church office for processing – if you need assistance with this please contact the church office or Jim Buchan) As part of this process you will need to a video about Data Protection which is located on Youtube – click here to view
+In order to have an account provisioned it is first necessary to apply by filling in an application form – click here to download a copy (this will open the form in a new browser tab, please print, complete and hand to the church office for processing – if you need assistance with this please contact the church office or Jim Buchan) As part of this process you should watch a video about Data Protection which is located on Youtube – click here to view.

 Once your account has been setup you will recent an email to your current email account – this will include the account name and initial temporary password.